-[Ramallah, 30 September 2009] On Tuesday 29 September 2009, a court hearing at Kishon (Jalameh) interrogation center extended Mohammad Othman’s detention period for 10 days.
-A long-time human rights defender, Mohammad Othman, aged 33, was arrested on 22 September 2009 at the Allenby Bridge Border Crossing between Jordan and the West Bank.
-Mohammad, who is an activist with the “Grassroots Stop the Wall Campaign,” was on his way back to Ramallah from an advocacy tour in Norway where he had been engaged in a number of speaking events.
+Mohammad Othman, a long-time human rights defender and activist with the “Grassroots Stop the Wall Campaign”, was arrested at the Allenby Bridge Crossing between Jordan and the West Bank.
+On the day of his arrest, 22 September 2009, Mohammad was on his way back to Ramallah from an advocacy tour in Norway where he had been engaged in a number of speaking events.

 Addameer Prisoner Support and Human Rights Association

 Tel: +972 (0)2 296 0446 / (0)2 297 0136